si7o/skybox/README.md

 tasklist
 --------

+* [ ] redesign frontend
+* [ ] update three.js version (using:58 - curren:90)
+* [ ] add support for mobile acelerometer
 * [ ] geolocate panoramas (using openStreetMap)
 * [ ] add MySQL databases to MVC & use a database instead of JSON files?
-* [ ] add support for 500px
+Namespaces? maybe use a real MVC framework?

 known bugs